oiraqi/cybersecurity/Challenge1.md

 # Security Challenge 1 (60 pts.)

-Your first security challenge consists of selecting two web applications used by AUI.
+Your first security challenge consists of selecting two web applications used by your University or Organization.
 Preferably, one should be cloud-based and the other one should be traditional, on-premise.

 Then, for each application, give: